The Story of Queen Esther in the Bible

 How Did Esther Become Queen?

-Each girl was taken to the king at night, and in the morning, she would return to the harem.
+They took each girl into the king’s presence at night, and in the morning, she would return to the king’s harem.
 She would then become his concubine, whose sole purpose was to entertain the king at his whim.

 Esther’s turn came, and they took her to the king.

 He was “attracted to Esther more than to any of the other women, and she won his favor and approval more than any of the other virgins.
-So he set a royal crown on her head and made her Queen.”
+So he set a royal crown on her head and made her Queen” of Persia.
 (2:17)

 Again, we see God working behind the scenes- to place Mordecai where he can overhear the plot, and the forgetfulness of the king to reward him.